dptech-corp/Uni-Fold/README.md

 ### Downloading the pre-trained model parameters

-Parameters are coming soon :)
+Uni-Fold parameters are coming soon :)

 <!-- Inferenece and finetuning with Uni-Fold requires pretrained model parameters.
 Use the following command to download the parameters: -->